how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Stabilize the bong with one hand on the base or beaker, then use the other hand to guide the downstem in line with the joint.
 Glass-on-glass contact is normal, but the goal is a gentle seat, not a tight press.

-Removal is where many cracks begin: a stuck stem encourages a hard wiggle, and that wiggle concentrates force right at the joint edge.
+Removal is where many cracks begin: a stuck stem invites a hard wiggle, and that wiggle concentrates force right at the joint edge.
 When the fit feels tacky from residue, cleaning first is safer than muscling it.
-Here are some quick tips to keep your piece safe:
+Here are some quick tips:

 • Keep the downstem aligned with the joint axis, then seat it with light pressure